SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ## Introduction

-!!! caution "Initial Scope"
-    The initial scope supports an add-on product consisting of **one** software component.
-Furthermore, this software component can not be used in multiple add-on products.
-    You cannot build add-ons based on gCTS branching functionality.

 !!! caution "Upcoming 2102 release of SAP BTP ABAP Environment"

     With the upcoming 2102 release of SAP BTP ABAP Environment some changes to the backend behavior of the MANAGE_GIT_REPOSITORY service are introduced.
 Specifically: